Azzapop/typescript-graphql-api-with-vue-frontend/src/libs/graphql-validators/README.md

-This folder contains generated index.ts for gql types TODO word me better
+This lib contains generated files for the `graphql` module validators.
+If you are seeing failed imports coming from this location run `npm run graphql:types` to build the generated files.